 Find multi-site service technicians

 The number one concern for multi-site services is finding technicians to staff hundreds of locations.
-The cost of sending employees to multiple sites gets expensive quick.
+The cost of sending full-time, W2 employees to multiple regions gets expensive quick.
 Employees also don’t want to spend half their day driving to multiple locations.
 And, most multi-site service companies don’t have employees in every city their clients need to service.
+However, multi-site projects have the unique advantage of economies of scale.
+The more times a technician repeats a job, the faster they become.

-The solution: use the same technician for multiple sites.
+The solution: use the same contract technician for multiple sites, and a different technician for each region.
 This cuts down on employer costs and makes technicians’ jobs easier.
 Contract technicians generally prefer to cover a region instead of just one site.
 After servicing one or two locations, technicians can often complete work at remaining locations much faster having worked on similar sites.
 Additionally, technicians often travel less by servicing several locations in one day rather than driving out to a site and back for individual work orders.

 Finding technicians used to be difficult.
 Dispatchers would dispatch a work order for each site, and technicians would request them individually.
 Dispatchers had to hope their technicians were located within reasonable proximity to each site.
 Today, companies can use software like Field Nation to dispatch multi-site work orders that consist of multiple locations in the same geographic area, with individual job-site specifics, at once.
 Technicians can request this work and have their entire day, week, or month planned out in one place.
 And, companies don’t need to search for a technician for each site – it’s all covered.